Men's Health

 This isn't someone else's problem.
 It's ours.
 The tools we're perfecting today—PSA plus MRI plus smart biopsies—need to become standard everywhere, not just in well-funded hospitals.

-Interestingly, countries with organised screening programmes (rather than the ad-hoc approach in the US and UK) see better outcomes with less risk to miss prostate cancer.
+Interestingly, countries with organised screening programmes (rather than the ad-hoc approach in the US and UK) see better outcomes with less risk of missing significant prostate cancer.
 There's a lesson there about doing things properly rather than leaving it to chance.

 What This Actually Means for You